vishu-verse/responsive-recipe-page/README.md

-# Responsive-recipe-page
-Responsive Recipe Page built with HTML and CSS .Features mobile-friendly design with styled lists, tables, and images.
 # 🍽️ Responsive Recipe Page

 A simple, responsive recipe page built using **HTML** and **CSS**.
 This project showcases clean UI design, semantic HTML, and mobile responsiveness.
 Perfect for beginners learning frontend web development!